• Facebook

 This case is a prime example of how one horrific accident that was not directly caused by a parent, can dramatically impact that parent’s custody rights.
 If you are in the midst of a disputed custody case, keep in mind that the outcome of the case can be affected by the type of the individuals to whom you choose to expose your children.
 A court will consider a variety of issues when determining custody, including fitness of each parent and the type of environment the child will experience.

-For more information on how to prepare yourself for a custody battle, contact the certified family law specialists at Lonich Patton Ehrlich Policastri.
+For more information on how to prepare yourself for a custody battle, contact the certified family law specialists at Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 Tags: child custody, divorce